Wilanów Palace: Exterior structure

-The side wings embracing a courtyard, initiated by the king, were built long after his death by Elżbieta Sieniawska.
+The side wings embracing a courtyard, initiated by the King, were built long after his death by Elżbieta Sieniawska.
 They were constructed in the fourth stage of the enlargement between 1720 and 1729.
-Powerful Sieniawska was very concerned in maintaining the substantial historical residence of the Rex victoriossimus (Victorious King), as it was called.
+Sieniawska was very concerned in maintaining the substantial historical residence of the Rex victoriossimus (Victorious King), as it was called.
 Despite that she transformed the palace into a French style palais enchanté according to a design by Giovanni Spazzio, with two new wings harmonious with the 17th century corps de logis.
-She employed the most renowned architects and artists for this undertaking, such as previously mentioned Spazzio, Johann Sigmund Deybel, Józef Fontana, Jan Jerzy Plersch and Giovanni Rossi.
-While the original royal palace was decorated with reliefs depicting the deeds of John III, the new wings were adorned with battlefield achievements of Sieniawska's husband and father-in-law - Adam Mikołaj and Mikołaj Hieronim Sieniawski (nota bene Sobieski's comrades).
+She employed the most renowned architects and artists for this undertaking, such as previously mentioned Spazzio, Jan Zygmunt Deybel, Józef Fontana, Jan Jerzy Plersch and Giovanni Rossi.
+While the original royal palace was decorated with reliefs depicting the deeds of John III, the new wings were adorned with battlefield achievements of Sieniawska's husband and father-in-law - Adam Mikołaj and Mikołaj Hieronim Sieniawski, Sobieski's comrades.